datakind/affordable-housing-tooling/workstream1/documentation/README.md

 ## Images of the Whiteboard

-In case the clean-up crew visits on Saturday night:
+Just in case the clean-up crew visits on Saturday night.

 Original allocation of tasks: